 Hepatitis C is spread through contact with blood or other bodily fluids of infected people, as occurs when people share unsterilized needles to inject illicit drugs.

 Acute hepatitis C often causes no symptoms

 Doctors diagnose acute hepatitis C based on blood tests.

 Often, no specific treatment is recommended for acute hepatitis C.

 (See also Overview of Hepatitis Overview of Hepatitis Hepatitis is inflammation of the liver.
 (See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
 Hepatitis is common throughout the world.
-Hepatitis can be Acute (short-lived) read more , Overview of Acute Viral Hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver caused by infection with one of the five hepatitis viruses.
-In most people, the inflammation begins suddenly and lasts only a few weeks.
-Symptoms... read more , and Hepatitis C, Chronic Hepatitis C, Chronic Chronic hepatitis C is inflammation of the liver that is caused by the hepatitis C virus and that has lasted more than 6 months.
+Hepatitis can be Acute (short-lived) read more , Overview of Acute Viral Hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver, generally meaning inflammation caused by infection with one of the five hepatitis viruses.
+In most people, the inflammation begins suddenly... read more , and Hepatitis C, Chronic Hepatitis C, Chronic Chronic hepatitis C is inflammation of the liver that is caused by the hepatitis C virus and that has lasted more than 6 months.
 Hepatitis C often causes no symptoms until after it has badly... read more .)

 Transmission of hepatitis C

 Hepatitis C is usually spread through contact with blood of an infected person.
 Hepatitis C is most commonly transmitted among people who share unsterilized needles to inject illicit drugs.
 The infection can also be transmitted through unsterilized needles used for tattoos and body piercings.